cmeng94/dog-breed-classifier/project_writeup.md

     The second to last layer is a `global pooling layer`, which reduces the dimensionality of the data from 3d to 1d.
 This transforms the data in preparation for the very last fully connected (dense) layer.
 The last layer is a `fully connected layer`.
 We specify the output size to be 133 since we need to map the data to exactly 133 categories.
 We apply the `softmax` activation function.
 This needs to be the last step of the CNN since it normalizes the output of a network to a probability distribution over predicted output classes.
 The class with the highest probability will be the predicted class.

 * **Refinement**: The model has only 4.3% testing accuracy when trained using 10 epochs.
 If we want to improve model accuracy, we need to increase model complexity and increase number of training epochs.
 Both of these requirement longer training time.
 An alternative we can consider is using `Transfer Learning`, which allows us to use pre-trained CNNs and train a few additional customized layers for our classficiation purpose.
 This greatly reduces training time.
 The idea is to first tranform training data to `bottleneck features` using the pre-trained CNN, and then feed these bottleneck features to train the additional customized layers, e.g.,
     <img src="app_preparation/images/model2.png" width="500">
     The reasoning behind adding these layers is that in order to obtain class probabilities, we first need a global pooling layer to transform the 3D output to 1D, and then a fully connected layer with SoftMax activation to map to the 133 dog breed classes for probabilities.
-    There are a number of pre-trained model we can use here, for example, [AlexNext, VGGNet, ResNet and Inception](https://towardsdatascience.com/the-w3h-of-alexnet-vggnet-resnet-and-inception-7baaaecccc96).
+    There are a number of pre-trained model we can use here, for example, [VGG16](https://keras.io/api/applications/vgg/#vgg16-function), [VGG19](https://keras.io/api/applications/vgg/#vgg19-function), [ResNet50](https://keras.io/api/applications/resnet/#resnet50-function), [InceptionV3](https://keras.io/api/applications/inceptionv3/), and [Xception](https://keras.io/api/applications/xception/).
+For a comparasion between these CNNS , you can check out [this blog post](https://towardsdatascience.com/the-w3h-of-alexnet-vggnet-resnet-and-inception-7baaaecccc96).
 In this project, we used both VGG16 and InceptionV3 to build transfer learning CNN models.

+* **Algorithm**: Remember that the CNN model is only one part of the algorithm that we are building.
+The algorithm also has a human face detector and a dog detector to process the input.
+Here is the outline of the algorithm:
+  * `If` dog is detected with dog detector: predict dog breed using CNN
+  * `Else if` human face is detected with human face detector: predict resembling dog breed using CNN
+  * `Else`: return error

+  The dog detector we employed is [ResNet50](https://keras.io/api/applications/resnet/#resnet50-function).
+If the predicted label of the input image is between 151 and 268 (inclusive), then we say the model detects a dog.
+The human face detector we used is a [Cascade Classifier](https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html).

 <a id='result'></a>
 ## 4. Results